ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 - -a: recursive (archive)
 - -s: replace files by symlinks

+`df -h`: reports filesystem disk usage as reported by filesystem's primary superblock (difference df vs. du see e.g. [link](http://linuxshellaccount.blogspot.com/2008/12/why-du-and-df-display-different-values.html))
+- -h: human readable

 `diff -bE -C 0 file1 file2`: diff in context mode between file1 and file2
 - -b: ignore changes in the amount of white space
 - -E: ignore changes due to tab expansion
 - -C 0: context mode with 0 context lines (positive inte can be used instead of 0 to show context lines)

-`du -hs dir`: prints size of directory dir
+`du -hs dir`: prints size of directory dir (estimates file space usage/)
 - -h: human readable
 - -s: sum (otherwise also sizes of all subdirectories will be listed)